open-telemetry/semantic-conventions/docs/database/elasticsearch.md

 ## Span Name

-The **span name** SHOULD be of the format `<endpoint id>`.
+The **span name** SHOULD be of the format `{db.operation.name} {db.collection.name}`.

-The elasticsearch endpoint identifier is used instead of the url path in order to reduce the cardinality of the span name, as the path could contain dynamic values.
+The elasticsearch endpoint identifier stored in `db.operation.name` is used instead of the url path in order to reduce the cardinality of the span name, as the path could contain dynamic values.
 The endpoint id is the `name` field in the [elasticsearch schema](https://raw.githubusercontent.com/elastic/elasticsearch-specification/main/output/schema/schema.json).
+If `db.collection.name` is not available, the span name should be `{db.operation.name}`.
-If the endpoint id is not available, the span name SHOULD be the `http.request.method`.
+If `db.operation.name` is not available, the span name SHOULD be the `{db.system}`.

 ## Attributes